Hear about a new trail of 8 sites of cultural and natural significance around Waipukurau and Takapau, launching mid-2021

 Ngā Ara Tipuna is a partnership between Tamatea Hapū, Te Taiwhenua o Tamatea and Central Hawke’s Bay District Council.
 Award winning ‘place-based storytellers’ Locales have been engaged to manage and deliver the project.
 A governance entity (Charitable Trust) has been established to have ultimate ownership of the assets when they are created.

 Once the first seven Pa sites are developed and opened to the public the project will look to connect to other pa and historic sites in the district.
-These could include Lake Whatuma and Te Taumata (The Worlds Longest Place name).
+These could include places such as Lake Whatuma.
 The project team will also look to develop cultural tours and experiences for locals and visitors alike to experience the sites, although many of the places will be free to explore at any time and have digital content for you to view on your phone.